kda2495/IPA_Downloader/README_EN.md

 * Windows 7, 8.1, 10, 11 (x64);
 * macOS starting from 10.15 Catalina (both Apple Silicon and Intel are supported);
 * Stable internet connection;
-* An Apple ID account with previously downloaded apps.
+* An Apple Account with previously downloaded apps.

 ## To run on Windows:
 * iTunes from the Apple website (to support app installation via script):